Arcenciel

 Arcenciel (stylised as arcenciel), is a Lebanese non-profit, apolitical and non-confessional NGO created in response to the Lebanese civil war in 1985.
 It participates in sustainable development and was recognized as a public utility in 1995 by the Lebanese Presidential Decree N⁰7541.

 Arcenciel’s main goal is to work with and support people living with disabilities or other physical and psychological difficulties.
 In 1994, arcenciel created the division “Acces et Droit” ('Rights and Access') within the Ministry of Social Affairs It does that within the framework of 5 core programs, each designed to help Arcenciel to actively participate in Lebanon’s sustainable development.

 Core programs

 Agriculture and environment

 With a plot of land 2.3km2 in size at Domain do Taanayel, managed by arcenciel, arcenciel is able to work on innovating new techniques for organic farming, saving energy and water for the benefit of present and future generations.

-Arcenciel is the only NGO in Lebanon that treats hazardous hospital waste; 90% of hospitals in Lebanon collaborate with arcenciel within this project.